 Minor was always a treat, whimsical if sometimes unfocused, with myriad interests that were always semi pursued.
 He was a sometimes collector of (fill in the missing blanks) and one of those interests was philatelic.
 When I purchased a passport of a British soldier who went from China back to England, with the appropriate stamps, I was so excited I had to show it to him.
 “That’s wonderful, Fred,” he exclaimed, looking over his glasses.
 “I think I have one just like it.”
 I never tried to trump him again.

 The 1995 trip to Beijing started with a Minor Myers treat: a chauffeured limousine to O’Hare.
 Good start.
-I remember Minor pursued Liulichang with the enthusiasm of Carolyn in a chocolate shop, gushing over the antique “treasures” he had found, while his long suffering wife rolled her eyes.
+I remember Minor pursued Liulichang with the enthusiasm of Carolyn in a chocolate shop, gushing over the antique “treasures” he had found, while his long-suffering wife rolled her eyes.
 Ellen freaked out when we were served scorpions, but then, she thought Tokyo–where you can literally almost eat on the streets–was dirty.

 When the conference was over, I talked Mike into a train ride to Qingdao, which looked fascinating.
 We were staying in the “guest house” which, to my great joy, turned out to be the former residence of the German Governor General, who had surrendered it to the Japanese after a siege in 1914.
 A sign on one of the rooms indicated Chairman Mao spent a month there, and I hoped in the future, Mike and I would get the same recognition.
 What I remember best was being introduced to a Lada, a Soviet bloc car we chartered for touring, and having to push it uphill.
 Mike, more familiar than I with Eastern Europe, was not surprised.
 Qingdao was another place that would draw me back several times, for its salubrious seaside, and its still extant German efforts to make it resemble someplace in Germany.

 When I arrived at IWU in 1987, students had to take 35 course units (roughly the equivalent of a regular course elsewhere), except that each course unit equalled 4 hours elsewhere.
 Each faculty member taught 7 courses.
-A January term class provided students the opportunity to take at least the three additional courses needed for graduation, and could include an international (or domestic) trip in January.
+A January term class provided students the opportunity to take at least the three additional courses needed for graduation, (they needed 35 total) and could include an international (or domestic) trip in January.
 The trips were supported by federal loans.
 Faculty members were required to offer a January term class.

-Up until 1994, I had edged my services marketing class into a 3 night stay at the Palmer House (as the students viewed it) or 4 days of site visits (as I viewed it) in Chicago.
+Up until 1994, I had steered my services marketing class into a 3 night stay at the Palmer House (as the students viewed it) or 4 days of site visits (as I viewed it) in Chicago.
 That trip included a performance by the Chicago Symphony or the Lyric Opera, a discussion with Information Resources Incorporated (an early data-mining company), the marketing director of the Art Institute, etc.

 It was obvious to me, however, after my 1990 trip to China, that my “calling” was to take students overseas and share my background expertise and love of adventure with a January term class.
 What prevented that was that a member of the business department had a lock on the trip, and the chair insisted that (at the time), there could be only one business trip.